 A non-probationary volunteer may take temporary unpaid medical leave for a mental or physical medical condition that prevents you from performing the essential functions of your position.
 Medical leave must be coordinated, and will run concurrently, with any worker's compensation leave, or any leave required by applicable law, such as the ADA or related state law.

 Before returning from a medical leave of absence, you must provide a statement from your physician that you are fit for duty.
-Depending upon the reason for the leave, the Fire Chief, in thier discretion, may require you to pass a physical agility test and obtain required certifications that may have lapsed.
+Depending upon the reason for the leave, the Fire Chief, in their discretion, may require you to pass a physical agility test and obtain required certifications that may have lapsed.

 Personal Leave.

-You may request a leave of absence for personal reasons other than those set forth in subsections (a) through (e), above, for a period not to exceed 90 days from the date of approval.
-Your written request for personal leave must be submitted to the Fire Chief at least 5 business days the requested leave starts, and must the anticipated length of the leave and the reason for the leave.
-Only the Fire Chief, in thier sole discretion, may grant a personal leave.
+You may request a leave of absence for personal reasons other than those set forth in subsections (a) through (e), above, for a period not to exceed 180 days from the date of approval.
+Your written request for personal leave must be submitted to the Fire Chief at least 5 business days the requested leave starts and must the anticipated length of the leave and the reason for the leave.
+Only the Fire Chief, in their sole discretion, may grant a personal leave.
 You must return all NFPD property before beginning the personal leave.
 Except as required by applicable law, your reinstatement in the volunteer program will be at the Fire Chief's sole discretion.

-Subject to applicable law, if for any reason your personal leave extends past 90 days, you will be deemed to have abandoned the volunteer position, and you will be terminated automatically without further notice or action by NFPD.
-You may seek to be reinstated using the procedures outlined in the SOGs.
+Subject to applicable law, if for any reason your personal leave extends past 180 days, you will be deemed to have abandoned the volunteer position, and you will be terminated automatically without further notice or action by NFPD.
+You may seek to be reinstated using the procedures outlined in the SOPs.

 Administrative Leave.

-In his sole discretion the Fire Chief, on thier own action or on an supervisor’s recommendation, may place you on administrative leave for any reason, including a pending investigation or corrective/disciplinary action.
+In his sole discretion the Fire Chief, on their own action or on an supervisor’s recommendation, may place you on administrative leave for any reason, including a pending investigation or corrective/disciplinary action.
 If you are placed on administrative leave, you must not participate in any NFPD functions, except as related to any pending investigation or corrective/disciplinary action, unless the Fire Chief directs otherwise.

 Modified Duty.

 NFPD realizes that some injuries or illnesses may require a rehabilitation phase during which modified duty work status may play an important part of your process of recovery.
 Additionally, you may have a temporary physical restriction during which time you can continue to contribute in other ways to NFPD.
 Modified duty may be either a temporary reduction in the duties of your current position or temporarily working in a different position.
-The procedure for requesting modified duty, the terms and conditions upon which modified duty may be granted, and the requirements for documentation from your treating physician are set forth in the SOGs.
+The procedure for requesting modified duty, the terms and conditions upon which modified duty may be granted, and the requirements for documentation from your treating physician are set forth in the SOPs.

 Fitness and Wellness Guidelines

 NFPD strives to make sure its volunteers are as healthy and fit as possible.
-Medical examinations and physical fitness screenings, including a physical agility test, will be conducted in accordance with the SOGs.
+Medical examinations and physical fitness screenings, including a physical agility test, will be conducted in accordance with the SOPs.

 Corrective Actions